joergmschulz/docker-dovecot/README.md

 see also https://www.howtoforge.com/setting-up-a-mail-server-using-exim4-clamav-dovecot-spamassassin-and-many-more-on-debian-p2
 #### exim makefile
 dbm  = gdbm, see Local/makefile
-SPOOL_DIRECTORY=/var/spool/exim; this is not persistant
+SPOOL_DIRECTORY=/var/spool/exim; this is not persistent Watch out for entrypoint.sh - this one builds the exim config.

 ## testing
 see https://wiki.dovecot.org/TestInstallation